dylanz/ehcache/README.txt

 == RAILS:

-An EhcacheStore is available for use within Rails, so all the native Rails caching methods are supported.
-Make sure your config/environments/*, are setup to support caching, eg: config.action_controller.perform_caching = true

-1) From your RAILS_ROOT, run this command:
-     - ehcache rails  ## just copies ehcache_store.rb into lib/ at the moment

-2) In your environment.rb, specify:
-     - config.cache_store = :ehcache_store

-3) Start server in production mode.
-Important.

-4) Cache stuff
+Rails 2 and Rails 3 integration are provided by the separate ehcache-rails2 and ehcache-rails3 gems.
+To install, choose the correct version for your Rails application and use JRuby's gem command to install, e.g.:

+$ jgem install ehcache-rails3
+OR
+$ jruby -S gem install ehcache-rails3

 == REQUIREMENTS:

-Tested with JRuby 1.1.2.
+Tested with JRuby 1.5.0.

 == INSTALL:

-sudo gem install ehcache
+$ sudo jruby -S gem install ehcache

 == LICENSE: